rariflowcodera/events-crm/docs/foundation-plan/28-guest-check-in.md

     if (!canManage) {
       throw new TRPCError({
         code: "FORBIDDEN",
-        message: "You do not have permission to check in guests", })
+        message: "You do not have permission to mark attendance", })
     }